ray-g/devstrap/README.md

 ### ~/.zshrc.local

-The `~/.zshrc.local` file it will be automatically sourced after all the other `shell` related files, thus, allowing its content to add to or overwrite the existing aliases, settings, PATH, etc.
+The `~/.zshrc.local` file will be automatically sourced after all the other `shell` related files, thus, allowing its content to add to or overwrite the existing aliases, settings, PATH, etc.